-Overall engineering employment is expected to grow by 11 percent over the 2008–18 decade,* and job prospects will continue to develop as the world continues to explore alternative energy development and applications, as well as new technologies in biotechnology, manufacturing, materials science and nanotechnology.
+Overall engineering employment is expected to grow by 11 percent over the 2008–18 period,* and job prospects will continue to develop as the world continues to explore alternative energy development and applications, as well as new technologies in biotechnology, manufacturing, materials science and nanotechnology.
 The recent rise in energy prices has also accelerated growth and has increased employment opportunities in the energy industry significantly.

 Competitive pressures and advancing technology will force companies to improve and update product designs and to optimize their manufacturing processes.
 Employers will rely on engineers to increase productivity and expand output of goods and services.
 New technologies continue to improve the design process, enabling engineers to produce and analyze various product designs much more rapidly than in the past.*

 As a group, engineers earn some of the highest average starting salaries among college graduates.
 According to a July 2009 survey by the National Association of Colleges and Employers, the average starting salary offers for graduates of bachelor’s degree programs in mechanical engineering was over $58,000.*

 *Information provided by the Bureau of Labor Statistics